Separation and Divorce Solicitors

 The following documents should be served on the respondent (the court will usually serve these documents for you):

-If the respondent agrees, the court will usually allow the divorce and make a Decree Nisi (a conditional divorce order).
+After the respondent confirms receipt, the court will allow the divorce and make a conditional divorce order.

-After 6 weeks and a day of the date of the Decree Nisi, the petitioner can apply for a Decree Absolute.
+After 6 weeks and a day of the date of the conditional order, the applicant can apply for a final order.
 The respondent can apply up to 3 months after the 6 weeks has expired.
-The divorce becomes final once the Decree Absolute has been made.
+The divorce becomes final once the final order has been made.
+However, you can often still make an application for a financial order even after the divorce has been finalised.

 Get in touch with our divorce solicitors in Teddington